funkhaus/best-practices/README.md

 # Funkhaus best practices
 A running list of best practices.
 All our programmers should read this and understand each item.

+This list formed the bais for a presentation at VueJS LA meetup on January 14, 2020 by Drew Baker.
+You can see the slides [here](https://docs.google.com/presentation/d/1xMqvylzoIwpEgwFEpXI8it_HGo7BUGrt8h65E0nvEQo/edit?usp=sharing).

 ## Basics
 1. No resets
 1. Be semantic - call things what they are.
 Name your component what the filename is, and give it a class that matches.